DatGuy1/Windows-Toasts/docs/interactable.rst

     newToast.on_activated = activated_callback

 .. note::
-    To make sure the activation of the toast triggers the callback following its relegation to the action center, you must use a `custom AUMID <Creating a custom AUMID>`_.
+    To make sure the activation of the toast triggers the callback following its relegation to the action center, you must use a :doc:`custom AUMID <custom_aumid>`.

 Input fields
 ~~~~~~~~~~~~